UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-tls-configuration.md

         $suiteCount++
     }
     ```
-3. Press _Enter_ and wait until execution has finished
+3. Press _Enter_ and wait until the execution has finished
 4. Restart the machine for the changes to take effect

 ### Configure cipher suites on Windows Server 2012 and Windows Server 2012 R2